JackSzwergold/Writing/memories/The First Time Any Gal Saw My Junk.md

 When Lauren finally found some pictures in her copy of *Teen Beat* she leaned over to Lori, showed them to her and they both giggled and then showed the pictures to me and my friend.

-The pictures sucked by 9 year old boy standards.
-They were basically the same crappy black and white promo shots of Mark Hamill, Harrison Ford and Carrie Fisher you saw everywhere.
-A few shots were casual shots of them just walking around Hollywood or wherever, but they were just boring paparazzi star-gazing shots.
+The pictures really sucked by 9 year old boy standards.
+They were basically the same crappy black and white promo shots of Mark Hamill, Harrison Ford and Carrie Fisher you saw everywhere at the time.
+A few shots were just shots of them casually walking around Hollywood or wherever doing not much of anything.
+They were just boring paparazzi star-gazing shots that I couldn’t care less for.

 “So what,” I said dismissively as I passed the copy of *Teen Beat* back to Lauren.
 “Those are boring,” my friend added.

-Lauren took back her copy of *Teen Beat* and started to flip trough it again.
+Lauren, a bit dejected, took back the copy of *Teen Beat* and started to flip trough it again.

 Lori stopped eating her peanut butter and jelly sandwich and simply said, “Well, what you have to show us?”